facebook/lexical/README.md

 The core of Outline is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
 Outline's engine provides three main parts:
 - editor instances that each attach to a single content editable element.
-- a set of view models that represent the current and pending states of the editor at any given time.
+- a set of editor states that represent the current and pending states of the editor at any given time.
-- a DOM reconciler that takes a set of view models, diffs the changes, and updates the DOM according to their state.
+- a DOM reconciler that takes a set of editor states, diffs the changes, and updates the DOM according to their state.

 By design, the core of Outline doesn't do anything else, such as listen for keyboard input or other events.
 Instead this logic can be wired up manually, or via a preshipped package.
 This ensures tight extensibilty and keeps code-sizes